Position

 How to earn more as a Carpenter?

-Here are five factors to consider for earning more as a carpenter:
+Here are some ways to earn more as a carpenter:

 How's the job market for a Carpenter in the US?